Tech Buying Guides

 What to avoid at every price point

 The Nigerian electronics market contains a large volume of clone, counterfeit, and poor-quality generic earbuds that look indistinguishable from the legitimate products in photos but deliver significantly worse performance.
-The most counterfeited brands in Nigeria's earbud market are Samsung Galaxy Buds, AirPods (at any price under ₦25,000), and JBL.
+The most counterfeited brands in Nigeria's earbud market include Samsung Galaxy Buds, AirPods, JBL, and other popular premium-looking models.

 For Samsung and Apple products specifically, check the product against the manufacturer's authenticity verification tool before paying.
 Samsung's IMEI check and Apple's serial number check both confirm whether a device is genuine.
 For JBL and Oraimo at campus prices, buying from verified sellers on CampusPlug rather than unknown street vendors provides meaningful protection.